-Women are afraid to walk to their cars at night because of asshole predatory men.
+Women are afraid to walk to their cars at night because of sicko predatory men.

-I’ve never been afraid to walk to my car at night because of asshole predatory women.
+I’ve never been afraid to walk to my car at night because of sicko predatory women.

 The point here, again, is that women are objectified and consequently victims of abuse by men.

-In order to try and curb the adultery problem, and given we live in a culture of quick fixes, well intentioned male pastors adopted the Billy Graham Rule to protest themselves from all the flocks of women pining to get in the sheets with them.
+In order to try and curb the adultery problem, and given we live in a culture of quick fixes, well-intentioned male pastors adopted the Billy Graham Rule to protect themselves from all the flocks of women pining to get in the sheets with them.
 So you can’t drive in a car alone with a woman under any circumstance.
 Can’t have a coffee together.
-Because, of course, we must need protect ourselves from each other.
+Because, of course, we must protect ourselves from each other.

 I can’t go into my reasoning here, but I think these rules implicitly blame the women, yet again.

 Billy Graham was a man of character.
-And because of that, and because he didn’t want to be scandalized, he took some big measures to insure his reputation wasn’t tarnished.
+And because of that, and because he didn’t want to be scandalized, he took some big measures to ensure his reputation wasn’t tarnished.